 These image layouts aren’t super uncommon - but they aren’t as ubiquitous as I feel like they should be.
 Equipment is one of those things that PCs can easily daydream about - and particularly in a sci-fi game, I felt like the guns and weapons would need to pop.
 And again, instead of a block of text, having them be more like diagrams where you could easily find the big information (like damage) and then point out the special features with individual boxes.
 Again, this information should be summarized in an easy to access place (like the end papers) in a table format, for quick use during play - but for absorbing the information while reading the book, I really like this approach.
 (There was a version of this doc where the weapons fell exactly in the middle of the book, and in a zine format that also makes them incredibly easy to reference - if I can make this work in the final without forcing it, I’ll probably do that too).

 Here’s another spread I like.
-Nothing too ingenious here, but taking some of Zak’s advice to turn diagrams into illustrations when you can - you get a little world-building and another piece of art out of a diagram that is mostly just there to be functional.
+Nothing too ingenious here, but mostly trying to turn diagrams into illustrations when you can - you get a little world-building and another piece of art out of a diagram that is mostly just there to be functional.
 That’s what I’m trying to do with the hit location table - nothing too fancy, and it could easily be done with a table - which is what most people do.
 But the goal here is to cram as much art as humanly possible into as small a space as possible, so that means some of the art has to do double duty as diagrams.

 I’m also stealing Reynoldo’s idea from BREAK!! of just signposting all of my sections - though instead of within what chapter, I’m just using the page number since the book is so small as to not really have chapters at all.
 I’m basically trying to make every “chapter” either a one page section, a two-page spread, or two two-page spreads.
 I’m putting the relevant information in the header (since Chapter titles aren’t that useful here, only what content is on the page).